Contents

 Surface hub = Rz = 6

-Please enter the values into the input fields.
-When you enter your data, the results are determined and displayed immediately in the result panel.
+Please start to enter the values into the input field.
+All important calculation results will be calculated during every input and will be displayed in the result panel.
+A recalculation occurs after every data input.
 During the input of the values it can happen that the results will be marked in red.
-Nevertheless please continue to input the data as usual.
+Nevertheless, please continue to input the data as usual.

 PIC